 The Boy tells me today I need to make baguettes for french bread pizzas.
 Hey, I said, there are these rolls in the freezer that haven’t been used yet…

 I just read a headline at one of the news sites I blast through:

 “Man kills bear charging at son with log”

 Now, I know that means the guy killed the bear with a log because it was charging his son, but that phrasing reads like the bear had a log, does it not?
 Whoever wrote that obviously did not read Eats, Shoots, and Leaves.

-Wait, there’s more of The lay of the land
+Continue reading The lay of the land

 “Trouble” might be too strong a word, really.
 It’s more of a minor inconvenience.